 How do I know if my submitted trial application has been reviewed or approved?

 If you have recently submitted a trial for review, please see the Portfolio Application Status Update Summary for a list of studies submitted to 3CTN for review and approval.

 What happens once a trial is on the 3CTN Portfolio?

-Once a trial has been assessed (as per the diagram above) and accepted on to the 3CTN Portfolio, a Network centre that has the opened the trial to accrual is eligible* to receive per case funding (PCF) for any patient recruitment above the established baseline recruitment** for that centre
+Once a trial has been assessed (as per the diagram above) and accepted on to the 3CTN Portfolio, a Network centre that has the opened the trial to accrual is eligible to receive per case funding (PCF) for those patients recruited above the centre’s established PCF trigger*

-*subject to their individual contractual agreements between 3CTN and the Network site
+*as defined within individual contractual agreements between 3CTN and the Network centre site.

 How much per case funding (PCF) will the site receive?